fer-osorio/NTRUencryption/README.md

+## Warning: This branch aims to migrate the source code for polynomial operation from C++ to C.

 # NTRU Cryptosystem Implementation

 A C++ implementation of the NTRU (Nth Degree Truncated Polynomial Ring) public key cryptosystem with comprehensive performance analysis and debugging tools.